Ranking tables

 Energy & Natural Resources

-Clients in the energy sector benefit from 3 Verulam Buildings recognised strength within investor treaty and commercial international arbitration matters.
-Members are instructed on an impressive broad spectrum of energy disputes arsing from upstream and downstream oil & gas, mining, renewables, nuclear and conventional power.
-Viaduct d.o.o.
-Portoroz and others v Bosnia & Hercegovina is a noteworthy recent example of the sort of high level investor state arbitration in which the set's barristers routinely appear.
+Clients in the energy sector benefit from 3 Verulam Buildings' recognised strength within investor treaty and commercial international arbitration matters.
+Members are instructed on an impressively broad spectrum of energy disputes arising from upstream and downstream oil and gas, mining, renewables, nuclear and conventional power.
+The Gerald Metals LLC v China National Gold Group is a noteworthy recent example of the sort of high-level arbitrations the set's barristers routinely appear in.
+One interviewee commented that the set has "excellent barristers who are very user-friendly and down to earth."

 2. 39 Essex Chambers